keptn/spec/cloudevents.md

 ## Remediation Finished

-The *remediation.finished* event is sent when a remediation action is finished
+The *remediation.finished* event is sent when a remediation action is finished.

 ### type
 ```json